syncom/insta360-cli-utils/README.md

-# Automate Insta360 360-degree video processing
+# Insta360 360-degree video processing in command-line

 This repository contains the utility and instructions to process Insta360 360-degree videos (with extension `.insv`) from the command line,